Letaaa-00/ADV-256-Project/Hogwarts_House_Sorting_Hat /README.md

 ![During test with copper](Sew.JPG)

 Here is the list of all the separate hardware components used in Hogwarts House Sorting Hat
-* ATOM Lite: control
+* ATOM Lite: The core of the project, it controls the input/output and runs the program.
+It reads the circuit's state and controls the LEDs.
-* Extention of ATOM:
+* Extention of ATOM: In order to additional input/output ports and enhancing connectivity options.
-* RGB light stripe:
+* RGB light stripe:  Represent the Hogwarts houses with different colors (red, blue, yellow, and green).
+They are connected to G2 and provide visual feedback during the sorting process.
-* Copper with wire:
+* Copper with wire: Act as sensors.
+When they touch, they close the circuit, triggering the sorting sequence.

 ### Part 4 - How my interactive prototype should behave
 diagram that represents how my interactive prototype should behave